jovelromeo/GenAI-Expense-Tracker-Prompt/Prompt.md

         * Add a separator line: |---|---|

-        * List all alphabetically sorted Fixed categories.
+        * List all alphabetically sorted Fixed categories (with indicator if over budget).

         * Add a separator line: |---|---|